Vacation rentals in Durango

 The Durango-La Plata County Airport (DRO), located 15 miles from Durango, receives direct flights from a handful of airports and connecting flights from hundreds of others.
 Taxis, shuttles, rideshares, and rental cars are available at the airport.
 Durango is a pedestrian-friendly city that offers bus and trolley services for $1 per ride — but you will likely want a rental car for exploring all the area has to offer.
 Municipal parking lots and street parking in Downtown Durango are metered during the day but free during evenings and weekends.
 Make sure to check the time limit, as it varies by spot.

 Durango enjoys temperate summers, with temperatures typically topping out in the high 80s Fahrenheit.
-Fall is cool and dry, and during spring, plan ahead for rain showers.
+Fall is cool and dry, and if you’re staying in one of the area’s cabins during spring, plan ahead for rain showers.
 It frequently snows in winter, and temperatures then can range from a brisk 50 degrees Fahrenheit to a chillier 10 degrees.
 As a rule, pack for a variety of temperatures, as Durango’s mountain elevation means that nights tend to be cooler year round.

 This jaw-dropping wilderness encompasses high-desert mesas as well as the staggering alpine peaks of the San Juan Mountains, which feature a handful of imposing fourteeners — mountains at least 14,000 feet tall.
 With hundreds of miles of trails ideal for hiking and biking, you can choose your own adventure here.
 For maximum sight-seeing, drive the San Juan Skyway, a breathtaking route that will thread you through mountain passes and historic Western towns and along the Million Dollar Highway, a legendarily gorgeous stretch of road connecting Colorado and New Mexico.